 (Reuters) - Here are latest developments around the coronavirus outbreak:

-* An elderly Chinese tourist hospitalized in France has died of the coronavirus, becoming the first fatality in Europe, French Health Minister Agnes Buzyn said.
+* An elderly Chinese tourist hospitalized in France became the first coronavirus fatality in Europe.

 * President Xi Jinping exhorted Chinese officials to keep economic and social control amid battle against virus.